THE STORY OF CABEL T-B RECORDING

 visits the most places in a single recording, but it also goes back and

-forth through time enough to make your head spin.
+forth through time enough to make your head spin!
 Although the recording

-during the last days of school in May.
-Much of the recording is patched
+made months before during the last days of school in May.
+Much of

-"Out of it 3" broadcast which was never completed and was instead absorbed
+an "Out of it 3" broadcast which was never completed and was instead absorbed

-into this recording.
-To fill the tape, recordings were also taken
+into this "On Location 3" recording.
+To fill the tape, unreleased

-from "The Jobe Zone" series, which is an unofficial Cabel T-B side project.
+recordings were also taken from "The Jobe Zone" series, which was an unofficial

-With the end of the school year 1986-87, this recording would become the
+year 1986-87, this recording would become one of the last of its kind,

-last of its kind, leading up to the dramatic conclusion to Cabel T-B's
+leading up to the dramatic conclusion to Cabel T-B's longest consecutive

 THE STORY OF CABEL T-B RECORDING